 There is still a significant amount of work to be done with quantum computing before it can be considered a credible threat to blockchain technology.

 In addition, blockchain technology will most likely evolve to tackle the issue of quantum security by the time quantum computers are widely available.
-There are already cryptocurrencies like IOTA that use directed acyclic graph (DAG) technology that is considered quantum resistant.
+There are already projects like Iota that use directed acyclic graph (DAG) technology, which is considered quantum-resistant.
 In contrast to the blocks that make up a blockchain, directed acyclic graphs are made up of nodes and connections between them.
 Thus, the records of crypto transactions take the form of nodes.
 Then, the records of these exchanges are stacked one on top of the other.

 Block lattice is another DAG-based technology that is quantum resistant.
 Blockchain networks like QAN Platform use the technology to enable developers to build quantum-resistant smart contracts, decentralized applications and digital assets.
 Lattice cryptography is resistant to quantum computers because it is based on a problem that a quantum computer might not be able to solve easily.
 The name given to this problem is the Shortest Vector Problem (SVP).
 Mathematically, the SVP is a question about finding the shortest vector in a high-dimensional lattice.

 It is thought that the SVP is difficult for quantum computers to solve due to the nature of quantum computing.
 Only when the states of the qubits are fully aligned can the superposition principle be used by a quantum computer.
-The quantum computer can use the superposition principle when the states of the qubits are perfectly aligned.
 Still, it must resort to more conventional methods of computation when the states are not.
 As a result, a quantum computer is very unlikely to succeed in solving the SVP.
 That’s why lattice-based encryption is secure against quantum computers.

 Even traditional organizations have taken steps toward quantum security.
 JPMorgan and Toshiba have teamed up to develop quantum key distribution (QKD), a solution they claim to be quantum-resistant.
 With the use of quantum physics and cryptography, QKD makes it possible for two parties to trade confidential data while simultaneously being able to identify and foil any effort by a third party to eavesdrop on the transaction.
 The concept is being looked at as a potentially useful security mechanism against hypothetical blockchain attacks that quantum computers might carry out in the future.